githubtraining/training-manual/docs/app_evangelize.md

 > Moving teams within the organization to GitHub promotes a larger pool of potential reviewers or developers through a process known as InnerSource.
 As more and more developers move from their siloed development process to a more open and transparent development method on GitHub, they can request reviews from teams outside of their own to help reduce development time and increase the frequency of ships.

-#### Have a clear understanding of the organization's expectations of you as the SME?
+#### Have a clear understanding of the organization's expectations of you as the ambassador?
 - How can you measure expectations?
 - What issues do you foresee if you don't meet their expectations?
 - What can be done to have clear expectations from both sides throughout the process?

 **Need some extra help with the above questions?
 See below for some extra content**

-> As a GitHub SME, individuals within the organization will have the expectation that you will be able to provide succinct solutions to any problems or roadblocks they encounter as they prepare to move or once they have moved to GitHub.
+> As a GitHub ambassador, individuals within the organization will have the expectation that you will be able to provide succinct solutions to any problems or roadblocks they encounter as they prepare to move or once they have moved to GitHub.
 It's extremely important to know what expectations each organization has of you as well as your expectations from them.
 Make this a priority throughout the process.
 Having clear milestones or checkpoints is a great way to gauge process for you and the organization.

 #### Overcome reluctant mindsets within the organization?
 - How can you help overcome reluctant mindsets withing the organization?